timmh/biolith/README.md

 For questions or feedback, please open an issue or email [haucke@mit.edu](mailto:haucke@mit.edu).

 ## Acknowledgements
-This work was supported by the [MIT-IBM Watson AI Lab](https://mitibmwatsonailab.mit.edu/) and [Goldman Sachs](https://www.goldmansachs.com/).
 This work was supported by the AI and Biodiversity Change (ABC) Global Center, which is funded by the [US National Science Foundation under Award No. 2330423](https://www.nsf.gov/awardsearch/showAward?AWD_ID=2330423&HistoricalAwards=false) and [Natural Sciences and Engineering Research Council of Canada under Award No. 585136](https://www.nserc-crsng.gc.ca/ase-oro/Details-Detailles_eng.asp?id=782440).
 This work draws on research supported in part by the Social Sciences and Humanities Research Council.